-as credit shocks.
-From equation (14), it can be seen that κ_t and φ_t affect in the same way the consolidated budget constraint of the beginning and end-of-period.
-The inclusion of the two subperiods is a convenient manner to introduce cash in our model.
-However, since firms borrow short-term at the end-of-period, it seems more natural to assume that liquidity shocks are not observed at the beginning of the period.
-To understand the specific impact of liquidity shocks on the economy, beyond its link with cash, we therefore assume that κ_t is known only at the end-ofperiod, that is when liquidity needs arise.
+This analysis stresses the transmission channels through which liquidity shocks generate a negative relationship between employment and the cash ratio in the baseline model.
+For convenience, we assumed that liquidity shocks are known at the beginning-of-period.
+This implies that these shocks have the same impact on inputs as credit shocks.
+From equation (14), it can be seen that $\kappa_t$ and $\phi_t$ affect in the same way the consolidated budget constraint of the beginning and end-of-period.
+These timing assumptions are a convenient manner to introduce cash in our model.
+However, since firms borrow short term at the end-of-period, it seems more natural to assume that liquidity shocks are not observed at the beginning of the period.
+To understand the specific impact of liquidity shocks on the economy, beyond its link with cash, we therefore assume that $\kappa_t$ is known only at the end-of-period, that is when liquidity needs arise.
 We also enrich the model with standard preferences in order to assess quantitatively the role of liquidity shocks in the cycle.

-4.3 A More General Quantitative Analysis
+C. A More General Quantitative Analysis

-In the baseline model described in Section 3.4, the utility of households is linear in consumption ($\sigma = 0$) implying that the long- and short-run interest rates are constant over time.
+In the baseline model described in Section IID, the utility of households is linear in consumption ( $\sigma = 0$ ) implying that the long- and short-run interest rates are constant over time.
 This assumption has the advantage to make the model tractable.
-We now relax this assumption by allowing R_t and r_t to adjust endogenously.
-To do so, σ is set to 1, which corresponds to a unitary elasticity of intertemporal substitution for households (log-utility).
+We now relax this assumption by allowing $R_t$ and $r_t$ to adjust endogenously.
+To do so, $\sigma$ is set to 1, which corresponds to a unitary elasticity of intertemporal substitution for households (log-utility).
+As explained above, we also assume that $\kappa_t$ is revealed only at the end of period t, when short-term debt is decided.
+This assumption allows us to explicitly differentiate the two types of debt since credit can be seen as inter-temporal debt, while liquidity can be seen as intra-temporal debt.
 As a consequence, the model is fully solved numerically.
-As explained above, we also assume that κ_t is revealed only at the end of period t, when short-term debt is decided.
-This assumption allows us to explicitly differentiate the two types of debt since credit can be seen as inter-temporal debt while liquidity can be seen as intra-temporal debt.
-In this section, we first illustrate the extended model's properties by looking at the IRFs of the two financial shocks.
-We then construct shocks series from the extended model and we investigate whether it fits with some standard features of the data.
-Finally, we focus on additional model's extensions to check the robustness of our results.